wp-plugins/wp-favorite-posts/readme.txt

 - If user not logged in data will save to cookies.

 If you want you can choose "only registered users can favorite a post" option.
+And there is a widget named "Most Favorited Posts"

 If you use WP Super Cache you must add page (which you show favorites) URI to "Accepted Filenames & Rejected URIs".